feasgal/tw-portfolio/project/docs/sample/reference/glossary.md

 **Private server**

-:    A server that does not advertise on the LAN.
+:    A server that doesn't advertise on the LAN.

 **Public server**